samuelmyoussef/SofaGym/sofagym/envs/Gripper/README.md

 import sofagym
 from sofagym.envs import *

-gym.make('trunk-v0')
+gym.make('gripper-v0')
 ```

 ## Episode End
 The episode ends if any one of the following occurs:
 - Termination:
-  1. The trunk's tip reaches the goal.
+  1. ....
 - Truncation (when using the time_limit wrapper):
   1. The length of the episode reaches the limit specified using the `TimeLimit` wrapper.

 ## Version History